pjholmes/photos/README.md

 4. After confirming the program meets your needs, you could update the "deleteSource" configuration parameter to "true".
 This will delete the files from the source directories after they have been copied or confirmed to be duplicates.

 ## Warning
 1. The program creates directories and files, and (if configured), deletes files.
 Please ensure you have backups of all files.
 2. Test the program thoroughly to ensure it meets your requirements.
 3. The program is designed to lose information.
 For example, if you had pictures in a directory named "My 21st Birthday photos" which were taken in December of 2014, they will be copied to a directory named "2014/12".
 And a photo named "Aunt_Martha.jpg" may now be "2014_11_25-10_30_53.jpg".
 In both cases, information (that these photos were from a birthday party, or that the person was dear aunt Martha) has been lost.
 This is what I wanted, but may be unacceptable for you.

 ## Limitations
 1. After deleting source files, some directories may be empty.
 Ideally, the program would detect this and delete them.
 2. A file is only considered duplicate if it has the exact same size and content as another file (technically the same size and MD5 hash of the file content).
-The program does not look for images which could be same image with differnt dimensions.
+The program does not look for images which could be same image with different dimensions.
 Note however, that if a single image was used to create the other images (crop, red eye, etc.) and that image has Exif data, and the date was retained in the editing process, then all of the photos will have the same base name, varying only by sequence number, and will sort together in a file list.
 3. The program was tested on a MAC (10.10.1).
 It has not beed tested on any other OS.

 ## build/run